Manycore parallel computing for a hybridizable discontinuous Galerkin nested multigrid method

 Our algorithm is able to attain 80\% of peak bandwidth performance for higher order polynomials.
 This is possible due to the data locality inherent in the HDG method.
 Very good performance is realized for high order schemes, due to good arithmetic intensity, which declines as the order is reduced.
-The performance is lower for polynomial order $p<6$.
+The performance is lower for polynomial orders $p<6$.
 With an approach similar to the work done in \cite{KnepleyRT16}, where multiple cells are processed by a thread block, one would be able to increase performance for lower order polynomials.
-We observed speedups when compared to a multicore CPU for the HDG methods components, namely, volume to surface mapping, surface to volume mapping, matrix free matrix vector multiplication, local matrix generation, and the post-processing.
-The ratio of peak flop rates on the two target architectures was roughly 100X, and peak bandwidths was 5X, so this figures fits with our model of the computation.
+We observed speedups when compared to a multicore CPU for the HDG methods components, namely, volume to surface mapping, surface to volume mapping, matrix free matrix vector multiplication, and local matrix generation.
+The ratio of peak flop rates on the two target architectures was roughly 100X, and peak bandwidths was 5X, so this figure fits with our model of the computation.
 This is possible due to the data locality inherent in the HDG method.
 Very good performance is realized for high order schemes, due to good arithmetic intensity, which declines as the order is reduced.

 An attractive feature of the KNL is that it can be programmed with traditional parallel paradigms like OpenMP, MPI, and pthreads.
-This opens opportunities for acceleration of parallel software written in these traditional parallel paradigms with significantly limited intrusion.
+Thus, one can harness the massive fine-grain parallelism that the KNL offers by utilizing these traditional parallel paradigms with significantly limited intrusion.